kingfink/kingfink.github.io/_includes/about.md

-Welcome to my home on the web.
-I plan to use this space to capture some of my thoughts, a great majority of which may have little to no practical application.

 Professionally, I’m currently **instrumenting**, **managing**, and **analyzing** data at [Maker’s Row](http://makersrow.com/) in Brooklyn, NY.

 Maker’s Row is an online marketplace connecting product-based businesses with American manufacturers.
 Our mission is to make the manufacturing process simple to understand an easy to access.